kabukky/klaus/README.md

 [![Build Status](https://travis-ci.org/kabukky/klaus.svg?branch=master)](https://travis-ci.org/kabukky/klaus)

+To ignore several subdirs add them to a `.klausignore`-file

 This service is intended as go file-watcher.

 Just use the "klaus" serivce as Docker base image and put your go-Files into "/go/src/myproject".
 Klaus will watch for changes in the current workdir and do a `go build`.